Antibodies - a potentially powerful tool for detecting and treating COVID-19?

 Despite its benefits, almost all patients, however, manifested some type of allergic reaction to serum therapy.
 These reactions included fever, rashes, joint pains, and sometimes anaphylactic complications.
 These side effects stemmed from the fact that the serum preparations contained a variety of different components, which the body treated as foreign particles and therefore generated an immune response against them.
 Not surprisingly, serum therapy fell out of favour following the introduction of sulphonamides in the 1930s and further antibiotics in the 1940s.
 In part this was because the new antimicrobial drugs were easier to produce and less toxic to patients than serum therapy.

 Most of the focus until now has been directed towards developing mAbs for treating cancer and autoimmune disorders.
-While some work has been undertaken on the development of mAbs for the treatment of infectious diseases, only two anti-infective mAb drugs have so far been licensed.
-The first was approved in 1998 for respiratory syncytial virus in high-risk premature babies.
-The second was approved in 2012 for the treatment of inhalation anthrax.
+While some work has been undertaken on the development of mAbs for the treatment of infectious diseases, only a handful of anti-infective mAb drugs have so far been licensed.
+The first was approved in 1998 for respiratory syncytial virus in high-risk premature babies, which is linked to infections of the lungs and respiratory tract.